Skip to main content

 Controlling bot behavior

 The content of the bot’s response is determined in the LLM section of the pipeline.
-This is where you control behavior through both global role prompts (for the avatar’s overall persona, tone, and guardrails) and node-level instructions (for what to do in each stage), plus the tools the bot can call.
+This is where you control behavior through both global role prompts (for the avatar’s overall persona, tone, and guardrails) and node-level instructions (for what to do in each stage), plus the tools and knowledge that the llm has access to.
 In Akapulu, you apply that behavior by launching each conversation with a scenario.
 The scenario provides the global role context, node-specific instructions, tool access, and flow that the LLM uses during the conversation.

 Scenarios and conversation stages